chanalee/94470/data-vis-3.md

 ## Step 3: Wireframing a solution

 First, I started by drawing a few ideas on paper.
 This is a really rough sketch to get a sense of what I want to make when I actually do wireframe it.
 Then I transferred these drawings into Figma.
-Below are the four ideas that I focused on:
+Below are the four ideas that I focused on (note: the data presentation is not accurate and is just to give a rough idea of what the graphs will like):

 ### 1. Bar chart